Gronis/subagent/README.md

 * The number of subtitle downloads per day is restriced for [opensubtitles](https://opensubtitles.com).
 If the maximum limit for 1 day is reached, subagent will wait until the restriction has been lifted.

 ## Current caveats:
-- Movie matching can sometimes we wrong.
+- Movie matching can sometimes be wrong.
 There is no way of manually fixing those matches except by renaming the file.
 - The whole process is pretty slow, but subtitle match is promising.
 - Only supports movies for now (not TV series/anime)
 - Only published as a docker image.
 Don't ask for a supported native version or other platforms like Windows.
 This is just too much work and not worth the effort.
 Just use docker lol.